 - boycotting stores and services that work against your cause.

-Do something, small or large, once or ongoing.
+Action: Do something, small or large, once or ongoing.
 Move forward with your advocacy plan and get involved.
 "Yes, we can."
 Take action now and make a difference!
-The following are four easy ways to get started:
+The following are three easy ways to get started: